How Education Positively Impacts Prisoner Wellbeing

 We also offer employment support for learners either through our Novus Works Team, Partner Employers or by working with the Prison Employment Leads.
 Our experienced teams provide a wide range of support to help learners develop the skills needed to find, apply and secure a job.

-Employment can have a huge positive impact on the wellbeing of former prisoners, influencing everything from mental health to social integration.
+Employment can have a huge positive impact on the wellbeing of former prisoners.
+It influences everything from mental health to social integration.

 Financial stability

-Having a job upon release, ensures former learners are able to look after themselves financially.
-A steady income reduces the anxiety and stress that come with financial hardship that can leave former prisoners vulnerable to reoffending and allows learners to become financially independent.
+Having a job upon release ensures former learners are able to look after themselves financially.
+A steady income reduces the anxiety and stress that come with financial hardship.
+Financial difficulty can leave former prisoners vulnerable to reoffending.
+Our education programmes allow learners to become financially independent.

 Improved mental health and wellbeing